 The best plan is to seek a reputable, long-standing and certified service provider that has been in business for many years, a clear sign of reliability and integrity.

 A thorough energy assessment will evaluate and identify elements of the structure that may be cause of energy loss such as:

 - Poor insulation

 - Faulty water heaters or other components

 To achieve an accurate assessment of the condition of the system, a certified technician will run a series of tests to determine whether the units should be repaired or possibly replaced.
 Age, pending parts replacements and overall efficiency, will be scored to determine the near-term projected cost of continuing with the older equipment.

-If a replacement system is an option, North Town Mechanical Services will provide a total cost analysis that includes initial investment, depreciation, energy rebates, and a projected cost of operation and maintenance.
+If a replacement system is an option, General Mechanical will provide a total cost analysis that includes initial investment, depreciation, energy rebates, and a projected cost of operation and maintenance.
 New ENERGY STAR® qualified HVAC systems are surprisingly affordable when long-term operating costs are calculated.

 Reducing the Carbon Footprint